Law is on DOJ's side in court showdown

 as ineligible for the Visa Waiver Program due to terrorism concerns.

 As the plaintiff is unlikely to succeed in arguing that President Trump's executive order is statutorily or constitutionally prohibited, the Ninth Circuit should rescind the temporary restraining order.
-Tonight, the nation will learn whether personal politics or legal doctrine will carry the day.
+The nation will soon learn whether personal politics or legal doctrine will carry the day.